Peter Konz*, C, Wisconsin

 Michael Brewster, C, Ohio State

-Height: 6-5.
-Weight: 293.
-Projected 40 Time: 5.08.
-Projected Round (2012): 2-3.
-1/9/12: Brewster had some late season struggles which have sent his stock down.
+Brewster had some late season struggles which have hurt his stock as well.
 He played poorly against Penn State and had problems snapping the ball due to being so preoccupied with blocking Devon Still.
 For some strange reason, his snaps trailed off as the season went on.
 In his bowl game versus Florida, Brewster did not play all that well.

-Still, the senior is an intelligent technician who typically wins his block.
+On the plus side, Brewster is an intelligent technician who typically won his block at the college level.
 He is well-rounded as a run blocker and pass blocker.
 Early in the season, Brewster had excellent games against Miami defensive tackle Marcus Forston, and Nebraska defensive tackles Jared Crick and Baker Steinkuhler.
-Brewster is athletic and mobile.
-The knock on him is his smaller size and lack of power as a run blocker.
-In the NFL, Brewster would excel in a passing-led offense or a zone-blocking run scheme.
+In the NFL, Brewster may excel in a passing-led offense or a zone-blocking run scheme rather than a power-running attack.

 8/20/11: Mike Brewster enters his senior year as the top center in the nation.
 He started as a freshman and has been a standout for the Buckeyes ever since.
 Brewster will be challenged with the turmoil at Ohio State.
 He will have to quickly get in tune with a new quarterback to take his snaps, and offensive tackle Mike Adams will be suspended for the first five games.
 Thus, some new challenges are in store for Brewster, but nothing that should hurt his draft stock.
 He is an excellent run blocker and pass protector.
 Brewster looks like the next center who could crack the top 25.